olioapps/sitka/README.md

 const store = sitka.createStore()
 ```

-This instance of the redux store can be injected into your application, for example using `react-redux`.
+This instance of the Redux store can be injected into your application, for example using `react-Redux`.
 Please see the section below for an example of how to use Sitka modules within a React application.

-## Adding Sitka to a redux store
+### Adding Sitka to a Redux store

-In the example below, we are using redux's `createStore` function to create a store.
+In the example below, we are using Redux's `createStore` function to create a store.
 We provide for its arguments a merging of the reducers, sagas, and middleware returned from Sitka's `createSitkaMeta` function, with those you create normally.

 ```typescript
 // ask sitka for store-relevant pieces based on registered modules